cncf-hacks/urbanunity/README.md

 - Provide a guide for how to localize the application and ingest relevant data (e.g. policymaker contact details).
 - Do a deep analysis and prevent any misuse of this type of application.
 - Do an analysis of accessibility and adapt the design and application accordingly.
+- Integrate other map APIs with the application.
+- Integrate AI tools with the application to develop the policy analysis features.

 ## Other resources
 - [Full Figma design board with all assets and screens](https://www.figma.com/file/cdVboZ27CTvocSOmNRcm0i/cloudnativehacks?type=design&node-id=0%3A1&mode=design&t=SWLZ1In60ZotbQ9Y-1)